 - Acceptance exclusively of J1 Visa sponsored by the ECFMG

 - Paid American Academy of Pediatrics (AAP) membership with yearly PREP subscription

 - Paid American Medical Association (AMA) Membership

-- Resident transition retreats for PL1s and PL2s
+- Resident transition retreats for PGY-1 and PGY-2 residents

-- Hotel accomodations and registration to the Nicklaus Children's Hospital Annual Pediatric Board review Course for PL3s
+- Hotel accomodations and registration to the Nicklaus Children's Hospital Annual Pediatric Board review Course for PGY-3 residents

 - Sponsorship of research and poster presentations at national conferences

 In addition, the hospital offers free parking, scrubs and lab coats, meals during conferences and while on-call, and access to the hospital's employee gym.